 As for your chassis to store your shiny new components for years to come, the MasterBox Pro is another great value for money case from Cooler Master (they have tons of excellent models), with a standout design and 3 pre-installed customizable RGB fans in the front to create various color effects.
 One of the best looking affordable mid-tower cases around with an awesome tempered glass side panel to show off your fairly powerful new setup, yet internally it doesn't let you down with good airflow, usability, decent cable management, and a solid set of overall features.

-See our top value for money picks of the best mice, keyboards, screens, headsets, etc, in our peripheral buying guides (see the top menu) should you need to buy these new and you're not reusing old ones.
+See our top value for money picks of the best mice, keyboards, screens, headsets, etc, in our peripheral buying guides (see the top menu) should you need to buy these new and you're not reusing old PC accessories which is of course a good way to save money on your new setup.
 These parts will all come down to personal preference, and of course how much more you have to spend on top of your core components.